Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_container_apps_arm_template/_index.md

   - _`windowsAdminUsername`_ - Client Windows VM Administrator username
   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   - _`logAnalyticsWorkspaceName`_ - Unique name for the deployment log analytics workspace.
-  - _`deployContainerApps`_ - Boolean that sets whether or not to deploy Azure Container Apps environment and a Web App.
-For this scenario, we leave it set to *`true`*.
+  - _`deployContainerApps`_ - Boolean that sets whether to deploy Azure Container Apps environment and a Web App.
+For this scenario, default is set to *`true`*.
-  - _`deployAppService`_ - Boolean that sets whether or not to deploy App Service plan and a Web App.
-For this scenario, we leave it set to *`false`*.
+  - _`deployAppService`_ - Boolean that sets whether to deploy App Service plan and a Web App.
+For this scenario, default is set to *`false`*.
-  - _`deployFunction`_ - Boolean that sets whether or not to deploy App Service plan and an Azure Function application.
-For this scenario, we leave it set to *`false`*.
+  - _`deployFunction`_ - Boolean that sets whether to deploy App Service plan and an Azure Function application.
+For this scenario, default is set to *`false`*.
-  - _`deployAPIMgmt`_ - Boolean that sets whether or not to deploy a self-hosted Azure API Management gateway.
-For this scenario, we leave it set to *`false`*.
+  - _`deployAPIMgmt`_ - Boolean that sets whether to deploy a self-hosted Azure API Management gateway.
+For this scenario, default is set to *`false`*.
-  - _`deployLogicApp`_ - Boolean that sets whether or not to deploy App Service plan and an Azure Logic App.
-For this scenario, we leave it set to *`false`*.
+  - _`deployLogicApp`_ - Boolean that sets whether to deploy App Service plan and an Azure Logic App.
+For this scenario, default is set to *`false`*.
-  - _`templateBaseUrl`_ - GitHub URL to the deployment template - filled in by default to point to [Microsoft/Azure Arc](https://aka.ms/JumpstartGitHubCode) repository, but you can point this to your forked repo as well.
+  - _`templateBaseUrl`_ - GitHub address to the deployment template - filled in by default to point to [Microsoft/Azure Arc](https://aka.ms/JumpstartGitHubCode) repository, but you can point this to your forked repo as well.
   - _`adminEmail`_ - an email address that will be used on the Azure API Management deployment to receive all system notifications.
   - _`deployBastion`_ - Choice (true | false) to deploy [Azure Bastion](https://learn.microsoft.com/azure/bastion/bastion-overview) or not to connect to the client VM.
   - _`bastionHostName`_ - Azure Bastion host name.